lexibank/tlopo/out/references.md

 - <a id="source-vandenBergandMatsumura2008"> </a>Berg, René van den & Takashi Matsumura.
 2008.
 Possession in Irarutu.
 Oceanic Linguistics 47:213-222. https://doi.org/10.1353/ol.0.0001.
 - <a id="source-vandenBergandWiebe2019"> </a>Berg, René van den & Brent Wiebe.
 2019.
 Bola grammar sketch.
 Ukarumpa: SIL-PNG Academic Publications.
 (Data Papers on Papua New Guinea Languages 63).
 - <a id="source-vandenHeuvel2006"> </a>Heuvel, Wilco van den.
 2006.
 Biak: Description of an Austronesian language of Papua.
 PhD dissertation, Vrije Universiteit.
-- <a id="source-VanDerMark2007"> </a>Van Der Mark, Sheena.
+- <a id="source-VanDerMark2007"> </a>Mark, Sheena van der.
 2007.
 A grammar of Vinitiri: An Austronesian language of Papua New Guinea.
 PhD thesis, La Trobe University.
 - <a id="source-VanDeusen1972"> </a>Van Deusen, H. M. 1972.
 Marsupials.
 In Peter Ryan, 1972: 711-714.
 - <a id="source-vanKlinken1999"> </a>Klinken, Catharina Lumien van.
 1999.
 A grammar of the Fehan dialect of Tetun: An Austronesian language of West Timor.
 Canberra: Pacific Linguistics.
 (Pacific Linguistics C-155).
 - <a id="source-Vanoverbergh1972"> </a>Vanoverbergh, Morice.
 1972.
 Isneg-English dictionary.
 Oceanic Linguistics Special Publication No. 11.
 Honolulu: University Press of Hawai’i.